-Strategic importance of IT importance of IT Information technology was perceived to be of strategic importance for Europe five years ago.
+Strategic importance of IT Europe five years ago.
 If anything, it will be of even greater importance in five years time, especially in the microelectronics field where the ever increasing functionality becoming embedded in each chip and the pervasiveness of chip technology as a key component in so many commercial and domestic products and services is of great significance.